 For more information on Veeam Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac and Veeam Agent for Unix jobs and policies managed by Veeam Backup & Replication servers, see Computers.

 The chart shows 5 backup repositories with the greatest amount of used storage space.

 For every repository in the chart, you can track the amount of used storage space against the amount of available space.
 If free space on the repository is running low, you may need to free up storage space, revise your backup retention policy or even move your backups from the repository and point backup jobs to a new location.

 Top Proxy Servers by Weekly Transferred Data

 The chart shows 5 backup proxies that processed the greatest amount of data over the past 7 days.

-To draw the chart, Veeam ONE analyzes how many VM disk and file share processing tasks were successfully performed by every proxy; failed tasks are not taken into account.
+To draw the chart, Veeam ONE analyzes how many VM disk, file share and object storage processing tasks were successfully performed by every proxy; failed tasks are not taken into account.

 The chart helps you detect the most heavily loaded VM and file proxies and optimize the performance of your backup infrastructure.
 If specific proxies are overloaded with processing tasks, and the jobs often need to wait for proxy resources, you may need to deploy additional proxies or balance the processing load by assigning jobs to other proxies.